esyede/rakit/packages/docs/data/views/templating.md

 #### Blade & JavaScript Frameworks

-Since many JavaScript frameworks also use curly braces to indicate that the given syntax should be displayed in the browser, you can use the `@` symbol to tell the Blade rendering engine to ignore this syntax.
-For example:
+JavaScript frameworks use curly braces too.
+An `@` in front tells Blade to leave the expression alone:

 ```blade
 Hello, @{{ $name }}.
 ```

-In the above example, the `@` symbol will be removed by Blade; however, the `{{ $name }}` syntax will remain untouched by the Blade engine, so this syntax can be rendered by your JavaScript framework.
+Blade drops the `@` and leaves `{{ $name }}` for the front end to render.

 #### Displaying data with default value

-Sometimes you may want to display a variable, but you are not sure if the variable has been defined or not.
-Indeed, you can write it verbosely like:
+A variable that may not be defined can be written out in full:

 ```blade
 {{ isset($name) ? $name : 'Guest' }}
 ```

-However, instead of writing using the ternary operator like above, Blade gives you an easier shortcut:
+Or with the Blade shortcut:

 ```blade
 {{ $name or 'Guest' }}
 ```

-In the above example, if the `$name` variable exists, its value will be displayed.
-However, if not, the word `Guest` will be displayed.

 #### Displaying data without escaping